goomcoom/vuex-module-maker/readme.md

 ### Getters

-The getter names are created from the instructions's key or the `state_name` option if supplied.
+The getter names are created from the instructions's key (or the `state_name` option when supplied).
 The names are converted to camel case and prefixed with 'get'.
-The getter name can be overwritten by passing a `getter_name` option, the passed option is not manipulated at all.
+The getter name can be overwritten by passing a `getter_name` option.

-If you don't want the getter to be created from the instruction you can pass a `set_getter` option as a false, this does not affect the creation of the state or mutation.
+If you don't want the getter to be created from the instruction you can pass a `set_getter` option as a `false`, this does not affect the creation of the state or mutation.

-The generated getters follow the same pattern – if the state property is `null` return the default value otherwise return the state property.
+The generated getters follow a similar pattern – if the state property is `null` return the default value otherwise return the state property.
 No other checks are done because the we assume that all state manipulations are done through their respective mutations – the value is either valid or `null`.
 The default value that is returned is dependent on the type set in the instruction, see the [available types](#available-types) sections.
 The default value can also be manually set using the `default_value` option where that value will be returned without any alterations when the state value is `null`.

 If you would like to specify the getter that should be use you can provide the getter function as the `getter` option.

-Any getters passed through the template's getters object are added as is, no alterations are made.
+Any getters passed through the `template.getters` object are added as is, no alterations are made.

 ```javascript
 const instructions = {